lia-simeone/coding-basics/Pandas_notes.md

     c    3
     d    4
 * `.index` is a pandas object that will show you the index values for the series
-* Why does this create a series with the index as dates?
+* QUESTION Why does this create a series with the index as dates?
 It seems like it should create a series with the dates as the values and the default zero index dates = pd.date_range('2014-07-01', '2014-07-06')
 * It looks like they create an actual series in the next step temps1 = Series([80, 82, 85, 90, 83, 87],